denten-books/plain-text/3-format.md

-Stretched between the sites of its archive and its projection, the solid state drive and the screen, the inscription travels along a long "pipeline" of protocols, undergoing a set of arbitrary transformations throughout.
+Stretched between the sites of its archive and its projection, the solid state drive and the screen, the inscription travels along a long "pipeline" of protocols, undergoing arbitrary transformations throughout.
 On one device, that pipeline may extend just a few inches, connecting disk storage to output display.
 On a networked device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
 The data that assembles the nearby object we call an electronic book may be stored on a server on the other side of the country.
 Whatever the case may be, the reader encounters the "protocol stack" from without on the periphery of the onion-like network.
 When paging through an electronic book, usually an OSI-compliant device, the reader has access only to the outputs emanating from the application layer, and, at that, only at the exposed "window" level of the document-object model.
 The perceived "content" therefore comprises only a small fraction of the underlying formal topology.
 What you see is far less than what you get.

 I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of